RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuino/RAK811-Evaluation-Board/Quickstart/README.md

 If you got any error related to the AT Commands, you can always check the [Error Code Table](/Product-Categories/WisDuino/RAK811-Evaluation-Board/AT-Command-Manual/#error-code-table) to get more insights.
 :::

-To set up the RAK811 Evaluation Board to join Chirpstack using OTAA, you need to connect to PC via USB cable and open the RAK Serial Port Tool.
+To set up the RAK811 Evaluation Board to join Chirpstack using OTAA, you need to connect to the PC via USB cable and open the RAK Serial Port Tool.
 Wait for the communication to start.
 It is recommended to test the serial communication by sending either of these two AT commands:

 ```
 at+set_config=device:restart